backups-obsidian/backup-obsidian-2/100 study-notes/111 KodeCloud/Kubernetes - Dumping Ground.md

 	- We can view the options at: `cat /etc/systemd/system/kube-controller-manager.service`
 - In case of kubeadm the kube-controller-manager is deployed as pod in the `kube-system` namespace.
 	- We can see the options using `cat /etc/kubernetes/manifests/kube-controller-manager.yaml` in the master node.

+### Installing kubelet
+- **If we use kubeadm to setup the cluster it DOES NOT install the kubelet**
+	- This is the difference from other components
+	- *We must manually install kubelet on the worker nodes*.
+- We have to download the binary and run it as a service on the worker node.